Jagadeesh9110/NetViz/README.md

 ✔ Easier visualization

 ### 2. Binary File Transfer Protocol
-The core engine has been upgraded to support arbitrary file types:
+The core engine has been upgraded to support arbitrary file types (**loaded via backend configuration**, rather than UI drag-and-drop):
 * **Metadata Injection:** The first packet (Seq 0) carries the **Filename** and **File Size**.
 * **Binary Segmentation:** Reads files byte-by-byte (not string-based) to ensure data integrity for images/PDFs.
 * **Automatic Reconstruction:** The Receiver parses metadata, streams chunks to a buffer, and saves the file to disk upon completion.